Yields rise with stocks on China stimulus hopes

 “It really does come down to the impact of the coronavirus on global growth starting in Asia, going into the supply chain, and presumably at some point trickling through to the domestic economic outlook,” Lyngen said.

-Economic data on Wednesday showed that U.S. producer prices increased by the most in more than a year in January, boosted by rises in the costs of services such as healthcare and hotel accommodation.
+Economic data on Wednesday showed that U.S. producer prices increased in January by the most in more than a year, boosted by rises in the costs of services such as healthcare and hotel accommodation.

 Price